Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/primal-predator.md

 At 24th level, you may take one [boon](boons.md).

 ### Sovereign's Inheritance
-At 25th level, when you hit a creature with a weapon attack, you gain regain hit points equal to your Constitution modifier.
+At 25th level, when you hit a creature with a natural weapon attack, you gain regain hit points equal to your Constitution modifier plus your Proficiency Bonus.
 If you are at your maximum hit points, you instead gain an equal number of temporary hit points.